10 Ways to Get Rid of Paint Smells (Easy Tips & Tricks)

 3. Baking Soda

 Baking soda is often used to absorb smells.
-It can make your fridge smell better and can remove the nasty smell rotten fruits leave behind.
+It can make your fridge smell better and remove the nasty smell rotten fruits leave behind.
 It can also be used to remove the smell of paint fumes.
 You can use baking soda similarly to everything else we’ve mentioned thus far.

 Get several small bowls, cover the bottom with baking soda, and spread them throughout the room.
 If your floor is carpet, you can also sprinkle the baking soda on the floor and then vacuum it up at the end of the day.